What is a Flood Risk Assessment

 Stage 1: Flood Mapping and Planning

 Once you have identified that you are within a medium to high probability flood zone you will begin with the planning and preliminary assessment stage.
-This stage includes detailed mapping of the proposed development site with a focus on areas at risk flooding.
-It also involves a review of floods that have taken place in the past and floods that could take place in future.
+This stage includes detailed mapping of the proposed development site with a focus on areas at risk of flooding.
+It also involves a review of floods that have taken place and floods that could take place in future.

 Stage 2: Identifying Sources of Flood Risks

 The most essential part of completing an FRA is to determine the vulnerability of the site or property from any flood occurrences.
-Flood risks can occur from a variety of sources which can be both natural or artificial.
+Flood risks can be both natural or artificial.

-Here are 8 major sources of flood risks to look out for:
+Here are 8 major sources of flood risks to look out for during flood assessments:

 - Fluvial - also known as river flooding, this occurs when a nearby river or stream was not able to take on water causing an overflow above its banks down to the mainland.

 - Coastal - this occurs due to bad weather conditions such as high tides, storms and surges which rises sea water levels.